ABOUT THE DEPARTMENT

 Mack was a graduate of the FBI National Academy, Session 125, and while Chief of Police, he sent the command staff to the FBI National Academy.
 Mack also instituted a very aggressive anti-gang program and added technology to aid in criminal investigations.
 He expanded the Crime Prevention section, increasing community involvement by adding the Citizen Police Academy, the Explorer Post, the Volunteers In Policing program, and the Bicycle Patrol Unit, and by expanding the DARE program to all schools, adding 4th, 5th, 7th and 8th grades and high school.
 In 2000, the Addison Police Department received accreditation from the Commission on Accreditation of Law Enforcement Agencies (CALEA) and again in 2003.
 Mack came into the office of Chief of Police at a critical time and during his 15-year tenure brought professionalism and credibility to the Department.

-Timothy "Bill" P. Hayden (2003 to present) is a 36-year plus law enforcement veteran rising through the ranks to his current position as Director of Police.
-He began his career in March of 1978 as a Patrol Officer in the Lombard Police Department.
-He began his career at the Addison Police Department in November of 1978 working Patrol until 1981.
-He was then assigned as a Criminal and Juvenile investigator and served in that capacity for the next six years.
-In 1987, he was promoted to Sergeant and moved quickly on to the position of Patrol Division Commander.
-In May of 1990, he was again promoted to the rank of Deputy Chief of Police in charge of the Field Services Division.
-His career culminated in 2003 when he was appointed Chief of Police and in recent years has become the Director of Police.
+Timothy "Bill" Hayden (2003 to present) is a career law enforcement veteran rising through the ranks to his current position as Director of Police.
+He began his career in March of 1978 as a Patrol Officer at the Lombard Police Department.
+He began his career at the Addison Police Department in November of 1978 and was fortunate to experience career advancement to his current appointment as Director of Police in July of 2003.